rouzrise/arcade_game/README.md

 Collecting Gem - plus 1 score.
 Touching water - plus 3 scores.

+_Note!!!!_ Every time you touch water - you'll be automatically transferred to some random place on grass.

 ##### 3. Things that decrease scores.

 Hitting Bug - minus 2 scores.
 Bug eating Gem - minus 1 score.

+_Note!!!!_ Every time you touch a Bug - you'll be automatically transferred to some random place on grass.

 ##### 3. Room for movement.